Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: BACKGROUND

 \subsection{Modal Interpretation of the FDN Parameters}

-To better understand the contribution of each parameter in Eq.~\eqref{eq:tr_fdn}, Schlecht et al.~\cite{schlecht2019modal} examined the FDN through its modal decomposition.
+To better understand the contribution of each parameter in Eq.~\eqref{eq:tr_fdn}, Schlecht et al. examined the FDN through its modal decomposition~\cite{schlecht2019modal}.
 For orthogonal $\mat{U}$, the decay of the modes is governed entirely by the attenuation filters $\mat{\Gamma}(z)$.
-The modal frequencies are determined by both $\mat{U}$ and $\mat{A}(z)$, and statistical analyses have shown that, for randomly generated FDNs, these frequencies are nearly equidistributed~\cite{schlecht2019modal}.
+The modal frequencies are determined by both $\mat{U}$ and $\mat{D_m}(z)$, and statistical analyses have shown that, for randomly generated FDNs, these frequencies are nearly equidistributed~\cite{schlecht2019modal}.
 Although the initial phase of the modes is generally regarded as less perceptually relevant, the distribution of their initial magnitudes, referred to as modal excitation, has been shown to correlate with perceived coloration~\cite{heldmann2021role}.
 The modal excitation is influenced by all FDN parameters except the attenuation filters $\mat{\Gamma}(z)$.
-These observations imply that adjusting the attenuating elements is sufficient to control the modal decay.
-Yet, the available modal decomposition algorithms are prohibitively expensive, preventing their use within iterative, loss-based optimization.
-Instead, we can optimize modal decay using the signal’s energy decay, which depends on both modal excitation and frequency distribution, and therefore constitutes a noisier objective.
+These observations imply that adjusting the attenuating elements is sufficient to control the modal decay, but not sufficient to control spectral energy.
+Yet, the available modal decomposition algorithms would likely lead to excessive memory requirements and prohibitively long optimization times~\cite{schlecht2019modal}, limiting their use within iterative, loss-based optimization.
+Instead, we can optimize modal decay using the signal’s energy decay, which depends on both modal excitation and frequency distribution.